Why are we so interested in working with text?

-Assuming you’ve followed the instructions in section 1 and set up your Python environment, type the line of code above into your favourite text editor, save it, and run it.
+Assuming you've followed the instructions in the previous page and set up your Python environment, type the line of code above into your favourite text editor, save it, and run it.
 You should see a single line of output like this:

 Quotes are important